MarthGimenzo/CustomArtist/README.md

 6. The new requirements.txt file and Procfile were added and commited and pushed to GitHub
 7. A connection between the IDE and Heroku was established by logging in on Heroku in the terminal of the IDE.
 8. The project was pushed to Heroku

+### Deployment version vs. development version

+There are no major differences between the deployment version and the development version.
+The only differences that might be noticed are changes in the database.
+Users will be able to upload assignments and proposals.
+And as such, the assignments and proposals in the database may change over time.

 ## Credits